Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 \end{thm}

 One of the problems posed in \cite{AP17} is whether the notions of linear sofic approximation over $\CC$ and $\FF_p$ are equivalent.
-Theorem \ref{main-theorem2} and Theorem \ref{main-theorem3} together show that in general $\kappa_\CC(G)$ and $\kappa_{\FF_p}(G)$ need not coincide for a finite group $G$.
+Theorem \ref{main-theorem2} and Theorem \ref{main-theorem3} together show that in general the values of $\kappa_\CC(G)$ and $\kappa_{\FF_p}(G)$ need not coincide for a finite group $G$.
 This may be viewed as a quantitative reason for the difficulty of the problem of equivalence.
+We note that quantitative approaches to other metric approximations have also been considered before, see \cite{AC20}.

 This paper is organized as follows: In Section \ref{prelim}, we will collect basic facts related to the rank metric, and basic theory of random walks on abelian groups and explain how they relate to our question.
 In Section \ref{prob-lemmas}, we prove various non-concentration estimates for random walks on abelian groups.
 Section \ref{sec:jordan} contains the proof of Theorem \ref{jdec}, involving matrices in Jordan canonical form.
 These ingredients are put together in Section \ref{proof} to prove Theorem \ref{main-theorem}, except for the optimality claim.
 The optimality, as well as the proof of Theorems \ref{main-theorem2} and \ref{main-theorem3}, are discussed in Section \ref{sec:finite}.